njustesen/papers/reinforcement-learning.md

 ## Model-free RL

-### Proximal Policy Optimization Algorithms
+### SEED RL: Scalabel and Efficient Deep-RL and with Accelerated Central Inference
+Espeholt et al. (2020)

+We show that it is not only possible to train on millions of frames per second but also to lower the cost of experiments compared to current methods.
+We achieve this with a simple architecture that features centralized inference and an optimized communication layer.
+SEED adopts two state of the art distributed algorithms, IMPALA/V-trace (policy gradients) and R2D2 (Q-learning), and is evaluated on Atari-57, DeepMind Lab and Google Research Football.

+### Agent57: Outperforming the Atari Human Benchmark
-Schulman et al. (2017)
+Badia et al. (2020)

-We propose a new family of policy gradient methods for reinforcement learning, which alternate between sampling data through interaction with the environment, and optimizing a "surrogate" objective function using stochastic gradient ascent.
-Whereas standard policy gradient methods perform one gradient update per data sample, we propose a novel objective function that enables multiple epochs of minibatch updates.
-The new methods, which we call proximal policy optimization (PPO), have some of the benefits of trust region policy optimization (TRPO), but they are much simpler to implement, more general, and have better sample complexity (empirically).
+We propose Agent57, the first deep RL agent that outperforms the standard human benchmark on all 57 Atari games.
+To achieve this result, we train a neural network which parameterizes a family of policies ranging from very exploratory to purely exploitative.
+We propose an adaptive mechanism to choose which policy to prioritize throughout the training process.
+Additionally, we utilize a novel parameterization of the architecture that allows for more consistent and stable learning.

 ### Implementation Matters in Deep RL: A Case Study on PPO and TRPO
 Engstrom et al. (2019)

 We study the roots of algorithmic progress in deep policy gradient algorithms through a case study on two popular algorithms: Proximal Policy Optimization (PPO) and Trust Region Policy Optimization (TRPO).
 Specifically, we investigate the consequences of "code-level optimizations:" algorithm augmentations found only in implementations or described as auxiliary details to the core algorithm.
 Seemingly of secondary importance, such optimizations turn out to have a major impact on agent behavior.
 Our results show that they (a) are responsible for most of PPO's gain in cumulative reward over TRPO, and (b) fundamentally change how RL methods function.

+### Proximal Policy Optimization Algorithms
+Schulman et al. (2017)

+We propose a new family of policy gradient methods for reinforcement learning, which alternate between sampling data through interaction with the environment, and optimizing a "surrogate" objective function using stochastic gradient ascent.
+Whereas standard policy gradient methods perform one gradient update per data sample, we propose a novel objective function that enables multiple epochs of minibatch updates.
+The new methods, which we call proximal policy optimization (PPO), have some of the benefits of trust region policy optimization (TRPO), but they are much simpler to implement, more general, and have better sample complexity (empirically).

 ### Asynchronous Methods for Deep Reinforcement Learning
 Mnih et al. (2016)